-We bring the science to you through immersive and fun demonstrations at a number of public events throughout the year, including Cork Discovers, Culture Night, the National Ploughing Championship, Glasgow Science Festival and Northern Ireland Science Festival.
+We bring the science to you through immersive and fun demonstrations at a number of public events throughout the year, including Cork Carnival of Science, Culture Night, Glasgow Science Festival and Northern Ireland Science Festival.

 PUBLIC ENGAGEMENT

 With over 300,000 people working internationally in the field of photonics, this growing sector presents many opportunities for future scientists and engineers.